 4.5.9.9 Real-Time Out-Of-Merit Amount

-If the RTBM cleared amount of an Operating Reserve product is less than the DA Market cleared amount of the corresponding Operating Reserve product and the RTBM MCP is greater than the DA Market MCP, the Asset Owner will receive a credit for the difference multiplied by the OOMOR MW.
+If the RTBM cleared amount of an Operating Reserve product is less than the DA Market cleared amount of the corresponding Operating Reserve product and the RTBM MCP is greater than the DA Market MCP, the Asset Owner will receive a credit for the difference multiplied by the Out-Of-Merit-Operating Reserve (OOMOR) MW.
 The OOMOR MW is calculated as Max (0, or the difference between the Resource’s DA Market cleared Operating Reserve MW and the Resource’s RTBM cleared Operating Reserve MW).